 - Instructions for e-filing in criminal cases (March 24, 2016)

-After reviewing the materials posted on this site if you still have questions about Santa Cruz Superior Court e-filing please contact: Florence Patten, Supervisor of Civil Operations: email@example.com for civil case types or Coree Masters, Supervisor of Criminal Operations: firstname.lastname@example.org for criminal case types.
+After reviewing the materials posted on this site if you still have questions about Santa Cruz Superior Court e-filing please contact: Florence Patten, Court Operations Manager of Non-Criminal Operations: firstname.lastname@example.org for civil case types or Coree Masters, Supervisor of Criminal Operations: email@example.com for criminal case types.